-Panic attack is not a mental disorder and cannot be coded as so.
+Panic attack is not considered a stand-alone mental disorder and so cannot be coded as a diagnosis.
 Because they represent a constellation of co-occurring symptoms that tend to arise together in certain contexts, disorders, and patients (i.e., those with anxious distress), a panic attack is seen by clinicians as clinically important to document.
-Panic attacks can occur in the context of any anxiety disorder as well as other mental disorders (e.g., depressive disorders, posttraumatic stress disorder, substance use disorders) and some medical conditions (e.g., cardiac, respiratory, vestibular, gastrointestinal).
-When the presence of a panic attack is identified, it is noted as a specifier to another diagnosis (e.g., a clinician will document, “posttraumatic stress disorder with panic attacks”).
+Panic attacks can occur in the context of any anxiety disorder as well as other mental disorders (e.g., depressive disorders, post-traumatic stress disorder, substance use disorders) and some medical conditions (e.g., cardiac, respiratory, vestibular, gastrointestinal).
+When the presence of a panic attack is identified, it is noted as a specifier to another diagnosis (e.g., a clinician will document, “post-traumatic stress disorder with panic attacks”).
 For panic disorder, the presence of panic attack is contained within the criteria for the disorder, and therefore, panic attack is not used as a specifier to prevent redundancy.

 Certain culture-specific symptoms (e.g., tinnitus, neck soreness, headache, uncontrollable screaming or crying) are not linked to panic attacks and should not count as one of the four required symptoms.

 This criteria has been updated for the current DSM-5 (2013).

 Medina, J. (2017).
 Panic Attack Symptoms.
 Psych Central.
 Retrieved on May 18, 2017, from https://psychcentral.com/disorders/anxiety/panic-attack-symptoms/